sueouu/Edge-NTP-Agent-Prototype-SO/README.md

 - No data is stored, collected, or sent to external servers.
 - The extension operates **entirely locally on your device**.

+## Limitations
+- The extension currently retrieves **up to the last 50 history entries**.
+- It does **not specify a time range**, so it pulls the most recent history available.
+- If **browsing history is cleared**, the extension will not be able to access past searches.
+- **Incognito/Private Mode**: The extension **cannot** access browsing history from private sessions.

 ## Troubleshooting
 - If the extension does not appear in new tabs:
   - Ensure **Developer Mode** is enabled in `edge://extensions/`.